wlanslovenija/django-datastream/docs/usage.rst

     python manage.py dummydatastream -t "int(0,100),float(0,3),float(-2,2),enum(1,2,3)" -v 2

 This runs a deamon that creates test metric data.
 Three data types are supported (int, float and enum).
-Range can be specified within brackets for int and float and a list of values for the enum data type.
+Rfange can be specified within brackets for int and float and a list of values for the enum data type.

 Open new terminal window, cd to tests folder again and run mongo project::